Array jobs¶

 task which could be used for handling input/output files to each task.

-You can alternatively pass the --array
+You can also pass the --array

 option as a command-line argument to